RyanJulyan/Flask-BDA/README.md

 ```

-* Open browser and go to: [https://app.serverless.com/](https://app.serverless.com/) to see the deployed application
+* Open a browser and go to: [https://app.serverless.com/](https://app.serverless.com/) to see the deployed application

 ## React Native

-> For native mobile apps we are useing; react natve, specifically we are using [expo](https://expo.io/) a framework and a platform for universal React applications.
+> For native mobile apps we are using react native, specifically we are using [expo](https://expo.io/) a framework and a platform for universal React applications.
 It is a set of tools and services built around React Native and native platforms that help you develop, build, deploy, and quickly iterate on iOS, Android, and web apps from the same JavaScript/TypeScript codebase.

 > Advantages include faster build and testing workflows/processes, remote testing while developing with Over The Air (OTA) updates with changes visible on save during development.

-> However there are some disadvantages and [Limitations](https://docs.expo.io/introduction/why-not-expo/) Expo is aware of these and describes them quite well. we suggest reviewing these limitations beforee using our pre-built method.
+> However there are some disadvantages and [Limitations](https://docs.expo.io/introduction/why-not-expo/) Expo is aware of these and describes them quite well. we suggest reviewing these limitations before using our pre-built method.

 > Build one project that runs natively on all your users' devices.

-* Open browser and install node.js:
+* Open a browser and install node.js:
     * Go to: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
     * Follow the installation instructions and then continue to the next steps